msgoat/iac-tf-az-cloudtrain-modules/modules/container/aks/cluster/README.md

 Creates an Azure AKS instance with a secure baseline setup as recommended by Microsoft (except the hub-spoke network topology).

+Supports the following security features by default:
+* Root volumes of all nodes are encrypted with a dedicated customer-managed key stored in the given Key Vault
+* Temporary volumes and ephemeral volumes are encrypted using encryption at host (can be switched off via variable `encryption_at_host_enabled` if the current Azure subscription does not support it!)
+* Kubernetes secrets are encrypted using a dedicated customer-managed key stored in the given Key Vault

+Supports the following network features by default:
+* System pools and user pools are hosted in separate subnets

+Enables the following AKS add-ons by default:
+* OpenID Connect Provider
+* Workload Identity

 ## Input Variables

 see [variables.tf](variables.tf)